 Terms & Conditions: Our Dream Challenger competition is only open to new members.
 Please read our list of terms BEFORE entering.

-Our original four week camps, launched way back in 2009 with just three women.
-We’ve come a long way since then, helping hundreds of women to lose weight, eat well and discover for the first time, a lifelong love of fitness.
+Our original four week camps, launched in 2009 with just three women.
+We’ve come a long way since then, helping hundreds of women to lose weight, eat well and discover a lifelong love of fitness.
 Not to mention a perkier butt.

-Since launching on Hove seafront, we now offer small group, women-only camps in Queen’s Park, Brighton, Lewes & Worthing.
+Since launching on Hove seafront, we expanded to offer women-only fitness and well being solutions in Queen’s Park, Brighton, Lewes & Worthing.

-So, what can you expect on a Fitbitch course?
+So, what can you expect from our online and outdoor sessions?